In addition to the down payment, you need to budget for the following:

 These vary according to the lender and the interest rate and term of the loan.
 Computed as a percentage of the amount borrowed, you can usually count on having to pay one percent of the loan as an origination fee and at least another percent of the loan in points.
 Each 1% paid generally decreases the interest rate by ¼%.

 Required by lenders to give an independent assessment of property value.
-Prices vary but count on at least $350 to $450.
+Prices vary but count on at least $450 to $5,000 depending on location, size and access to the property.

 Also required by lenders.
 You have the right to have a copy at no additional charge but you must request it.
 Approximately $50.